danieleteti/delphimvcframework/README.md

 	end;
 ```

-You can work with a container of servers:
+You can work with a container of DelphiMVCFramework servers:

 ```delphi
 	uses